Research

 Health is the overall condition of the body and its ability to function optimally.
 It encompasses physical fitness, proper nutrition, sufficient rest, and the absence of illness, as well as mental well-being, which is essential for overall health and quality of life.

-School Climate
+School Safety

 Data Collection